Plugins

 raco pkg install --auto softposit-herbie

 This plugin uses the SoftPosit library, only supported on Linux.
 Even then is reported to misbehave on some machines.
-The plugin support arithmetic operations, sqrt, and quires.
+The plugin supports arithmetic operations, sqrt, and quires.

 Once softposit-herbie is installed, specify :precision posit16 to inform Herbie that it should assume the core's inputs and outputs are posit numbers.
 Other posit sizes (with 8 or 32 bits) and also quires (for 8, 16, and 32 bit posits) are available, but are poorly supported.